-Our school meals are currently provided by Cambridgeshire Catering Services.
-And cooked fresh each day.
+Our school meals are provided by Lunchtime UK and cooked fresh each day.
 They offer a three week menu.
 Copies of the menu are sent home each year and are available on the website and are displayed in the playground.
 It is essential you discuss your child's meal choices with them as they have three choices each day.

-At present the school meal the price is $\pounds 2.00$ for Nursery children and $\pounds 2.30$ a day for all children in Years 3 to 6 who pay for their meals.
+At present the school meal the price is £2.00 for Nursery children and £2.30 a day for all children in Years 3 to 6 who pay for their meals.
 All monies for school dinners should be sent in a clearly named envelope.
 Cheques should be made payable to Townley Primary School and the name of the child/ren printed clearly on the reverse of the cheque.
 Dinner money must be paid in advance.
 All children in Key Stage 1 are entitled to a free school dinner.